Awesome Color Idioms That Will Improve Your English Fluency

 “Black sheep of the family”

-Meaning: A person who is different (usually in a negative way) to the rest of the other family members.
+Meaning: A person who is different (usually in a negative way) from the rest of the other family members.

 Usage: Al is the only one in his family who hasn’t gone to college.
 He’s the only one who doesn’t have a proper job.
-He’s considered to be the black sheep of the family.
+He’s considered the black sheep of the family.

 “Black tie event”

-Meaning: A formal event or party that men are expected to wear a black suit with a tie.
-Women are expected to wear long formal dresses.
+Meaning: A formal event or party where men are expected to wear a black suit with a tie.
+Women are expected to wear long, formal dresses.

 Usage: The Oscars is one of the world’s most famous black tie events.